Puppy Crate Training

 • your puppy has not eliminated shortly before being placed inside the crate.
 (See Housetraining Guidelines for exceptions.)

-your puppy has not had sufficient exercise, companionship and socialization.
+• your puppy has not had sufficient exercise, companionship and socialisation.